RonFrancesca/MIR-Audio-Onset-Detection/README.md

 ### Prerequisites

-The following modules are necessary to run the notebook: numpy, essentia-tensorflow, json, sklearn, matplotlib and seaborn.
+The following modules are necessary to run the notebook: numpy, essentia, sklearn, matplotlib and seaborn.

 All the modules will be directly imported running the notebook.